-Scholar: Dien Tien Le '17; Supervisor: Katharine Bonasera, Principal
+Scholar: Morgan Mercer '18; Supervisor: Katharine Bonasera, Principal

 The student will coordinate special projects for Out-of-School-Time (OST) programming, including arts-based and digital media literacy programs.
 The student will research best practices in arts-based and OST programming and generate recommendations for improvement.
-Additionally, the student will design and deliver a multi-aged digital and media literacy course.
+Additionally, the student will assist in the design and deliverly a multi-aged digital and media literacy course.

-Scholar: Scott Cunningham '16; Supervisor: Barbara Ann Temple, VP of Education
+Scholar: Caitie Connor '17; Supervisor: Dr. Barbara Ann Temple, VP of Education

-The student will coordinate the summer learning program.
-Their responsibilities include data tracking, curriculum development, event and field trip planning, small group instruction, and scheduling.
+The scholar will work on a number of projects that will shape the 2015-2016 school year at Billingsville.
+Their responsibilities will include data tracking, curriculum development, event and field trip planning, small group instruction, and scheduling.
 The student will also support the assistant principal in many of her leadership responsibilities.

-Scholar: Maddi Driscoll '17; Supervisor: Shanna Rae, Assistant Principal
+Scholar: Jonathan Swann '18; Supervisor: Shanna Rae, Assistant Principal

-Scholar: Lena Parker '17; Supervisor: Ann B. Clark, Deputy Superintendent
+Scholar: Alejandra Rodriguez '17; Supervisor: Ann B. Clark, Superintendent

-The student will assist Project LIFT in building a collaboration and measurement tool for their multiple partner organizations.
-The tool will facilitate goal tracking, reporting, and communication.
+The student will support the evaluation of community partners and the execution of community engagement activities for the Project LIFT Learning Community, especially back to school awareness activities.
+The scholar will collect data from partners and work to understand how data can inform decisions.
 The student will attend monthly meetings with each partner organization, school principals, and with LIFT leadership to gain perspective on the work and decision making process.

-Scholar: Macy Parker '15; Supervisor: Douglaus Jones, Executive Director - Planning and Evaluation
+Scholar: Jonathan Sheperd-Smith '18; Supervisor: Douglas Jones, Executive Director, Strategic Planning and Evaluation

-Scholar: Nate Harding '17; Supervisor: Julie Fowler: Manager, Strategy, Talent and Operations
+Scholar: Arsalaan Hashmi '17; Supervisor: Julie Fowler: Manager, Strategy, Talent and Operations

-As a data and research program assistant, the student will work with the UNC Charlotte Urban Institute research team and support their efforts in data collection, evaluation reporting, development of policy documents, and community outreach.
-Among other education-related projects, the student will contribute to an emerging study "Describing Pathways to Disengagement and to Success: Black Male Graduates from CMS to UNC Charlotte."
+As a research assistant, the student will work with the UNC Charlotte Urban Institute research team and support their efforts in data collection, evaluation reporting, development of policy documents, and community outreach.
+Among other education-related projects, the student will create data stories using a community database that will be published through the UNCC Urban Institute newsletter.

-Scholar: Addie Balenger '15; Supervisor: Dr. Amy Hawn Nelson, Director of Research and Director of the Institute for Social Capital
+Scholar: Yijiao Chen '17; Supervisor: Dr. Amy Hawn Nelson, Director of Research and Director of the Institute for Social Capital